 Why reading the mark scheme makes you a better exam student

-Most students never look at a mark scheme until after they have failed to get the marks they expected.
-That is the wrong way round.
-Understanding how your exam board awards marks — before you sit the paper — is one of the highest-leverage things you can do in revision.
+Most students don't look at a mark scheme until after they've lost marks they didn't expect to lose.
+That's the wrong way round.
+Knowing exactly how your exam board awards marks, before you sit the paper, is one of the highest-leverage things you can do in revision.

-This guide explains the structure used by AQA, Edexcel and OCR and how to use it to your advantage.
+This guide covers how AQA, Edexcel and OCR structure their mark schemes, and how to actually use that structure to your advantage.

 Two types of mark scheme question